Positive and Risky Message Assessment for Music Products: Music rating and lyrics

 \subsubsection{Positive/Risky behavior \emph{v.s.} Explicitness}

-In the context of music, \emph{explicitness} often refers to the content that contains strong language or violence, sex, or substance abuse depictions (from RIAA).
+In the context of music, \emph{explicitness} often refers to content that contains strong language or violence, sex, or substance abuse depictions (from RIAA).
 It is a generalized description that has a high coincidence with the risky message we studied in this work.
 Since it is not practical to collect gold labels of explicitness for every music item we studied, we apply an explicit lyrics classifier trained on 438k English lyrics from a previous work \cite{fell2020love}.
 We can further explore the correlation between the explicitness probability and the level of positive and risky messages.
 Figure \ref{fig:explicit} illustrates the pattern of explicitness probability towards severity levels of different aspects.

-It is evident that the message ratings are nicely correlated with the explicitness values.
-For all of the risky message aspects, the explicitness raises as the message ratings go from low to high.
-Interestingly, the most abstract message, \emph{Consumerism}, also follows this pattern.
-On the contrary, \emph{Positive Messages} also gives a clear negative correlation against explicitness.
-This correlation study informs us the message ratings for different aspects can be a good complement or alternative to show the inappropriateness for the music items but are more informative, which affirms the significance of our study.
+The message ratings consistently correlate with explicitness values.
+For all risky message aspects, explicitness increases as ratings transition from low to high.
+Even the abstract message of \emph{Consumerism} aligns with this trend.
+In contrast, \emph{Positive Messages} exhibit a distinct negative correlation with explicitness.
+These correlations suggest that message ratings can serve as a valuable complement or alternative to traditional metrics of music appropriateness.
+They provide a richer perspective and highlight the significance of our study.